Spotlight: Death Valley National Park

 Death Valley National Park is located east of Bakersfield, California, and west of Las Vegas, Nevada.
 Visit the park website for directions and various routes including the most direct routes from Las Vegas.
 Use these maps to help you plan your adventure.

 Take note!
 GPS navigation to remote locations like Death Valley is notoriously unreliable.
 Numerous travelers have been directed to the wrong location or even dead-end or closed roads.
 Travelers should always carry up-to-date road maps to check the accuracy of GPS directions.
-Read these other things to know before you come to help you plan your trip.
+Read other things to know before you come to help you plan your trip.

 Make Sure You

-Join one of the Scotty’s Castle tours.
+Book a spot on one of the Scotty’s Castle tours.
 The House Tour takes you through the Castle that some say Death Valley Scotty built with money from his secret gold mine.
 Others say Chicago millionaire Albert Johnson built it.
 Regardless of who was responsible, the Castle is a testament to the ingenuity and character of the people involved.

 The Castle is a beautiful example of Spanish-Mediterranean style.
 It’s filled with unique hand-made wrought iron and tile, custom-made furniture, hand-selected tapestries and European antiques.